palinaskakun/PalinaSkakun/README.md

 # Palina Skakun
 Hey there!
-My name is Palina and I am a sophomore at Michigan State University studying Computer Science and Engineering.
+My name is Palina and I am a junior at Michigan State University studying Computer Science and Engineering.
 Looking to collaborate on any projects related to web and software development or cybersecurity.
 Connect with me:
 <p align="center">
 <a href="https://www.linkedin.com/in/palinaskakun/">